cpacker/MemGPT/docs/ollama.md

 !!! warning "Be careful when downloading Ollama models!"

     Make sure to use tags when downloading Ollama models!

-Don't do `ollama run dolphin2.2-mistral`, do `ollama run dolphin2.2-mistral:7b-q6_K`.
+    Don't do **`ollama run dolphin2.2-mistral`**, instead do **`ollama run dolphin2.2-mistral:7b-q6_K`**.

     If you don't specify a tag, Ollama may default to using a highly compressed model variant (e.g. Q4).
-We highly recommend **NOT** using a compression level below Q4 (stick to Q6, Q8, or fp16 if possible).
-In our testing, models below Q6 start to become extremely unstable when used with MemGPT.
+We highly recommend **NOT** using a compression level below Q5 when using GGUF (stick to Q6 or Q8 if possible).
+In our testing, certain models start to become extremely unstable (when used with MemGPT) below Q6.

 1. Download + install [Ollama](https://github.com/jmorganca/ollama) and the model you want to test with
 2. Download a model to test with by running `ollama run <MODEL_NAME>` in the terminal (check the [Ollama model library](https://ollama.ai/library) for available models)